India waits for Modi to dig economy out of investment hole

 Output data and corporate earnings suggest there was little change in investment activity in the quarter that ended in September.
 Industrial output data for September is due on Wednesday, and September quarter GDP data is due out on Nov.
 28.

-The better showing in the June quarter had led some economists to forecast growth of 6 percent in the fiscal year to March 2015, higher than 5.5 percent that the Reserve Bank of India projected.
+The better showing in the June quarter had led some economists to forecast growth of 6 percent in the fiscal year to March 2015, higher than 5.5 percent that the central bank projected.
 But lacklustre industrial production has forced a few of them to revise forecasts down again.

 The median revenue growth of Indian corporates, which have reported their September quarter earnings so far, is the lowest in nearly five years and is expected to worsen this quarter, according to Thomson Reuters StarMine data.